 Women on bad standing will have a meeting with our Academic Excellence Chair, and they will work out a plan to bring their gpa back up!
 Options can include attending more study tables to get more study hours in or getting personalized help from a sister who is talented in the area that member is struggling with.

 Our academic chairs will meet with women on bad standing to discuss a plan to implement in order to bring them up to academic good standing.
 They will be required to attend study tables for two hours a week.
 Also, that person is not allowed voting or speaking rights during chapter meetings or ceremonies until they are removed from bad standing

 |Total Cost of 1st Sem, 1st Year||Total Cost of 2nd Sem, 1st Year||Total Cost Per Year of Upper Division Years (Out-of-House)||Total Cost Per Year for Upper Division Years (Living-In-House)|

-Above prices include all required dues and fees for that indicated members as well as sisterhood and bid day t-shirts.
+Above prices include all required dues and fees for that indicated members as well as sisterhood and bid day t-shirts and chapter social functions.
 Other t-shirts are optional and range from $5.00 - $15.00 each.

 Chapter Capacity: 36

 Chapter members are expected to live in the chapter facility until chapter housing is full.
 All Executive Council officers must live in the chapter facility.
 If more members desire to live in house than we have room for, preference is given to seniors first, followed by juniors, then sophomores, all in gpa order from highest to lowest.
 As per Illinois Wesleyan policy, up to 18 sophomore members may live in the chapter house.
 Many senior Kappa Deltas choose to live off campus in houses together, leaving more spots available for junior and sophomore members.